All of the Law Hangs on the Two

 increased yields, protection from terrorist, and many more blessings.
 If we go against his commandments, we will

 end up as servants, another nation will overthrow us, and we will be in constant fear (even when no one is in

 pursuit).
 Many people who love their nation go “fight for freedom” or “fight terrorists”.
 But if you really

-love your nation, you would keep the laws of Elohim.
+love your nation, you would keep the King of kings’ laws.

-A question to those people who think Elohim abolished the law:
+A question to those people who think God abolished the law:

-Why would a loving Elohim abolish a single law when all the law hangs on “love thy neighbor…” and “love Yahweh…”?
+Why would a loving God abolish a single law when all the law hangs on “love thy neighbor…” and “love YHVH…”?